Surface Air Consumption Calculator

 What is the air consumption rate?
 The air consumption rate is the rate at which a diver consumes breathing gas during a dive, typically measured in psi per minute.
 It depends on factors such as depth, diving technique, and equipment.

-See also Material Weight Calculator with Density
+See also Turkey Thawing Calculator

 How much more air will a diver breathe at 20m compared with the surface?
 A diver will breathe more air at 20 meters (approximately 66 feet) compared to the surface due to the increased pressure at depth.
 The exact increase depends on factors like depth, dive time, and individual breathing rate.